Temporal Relational Reasoning of Large Language Models for Detecting Stock Portfolio Crashes

 \textbf{Reasoning Frameworks for Large Language Models} LLMs are known for their zero-shot reasoning capabilities \cite{kojima2022large}, which has been largely attributed to their ability to generalize knowledge across the large corpus of data it was trained on \cite{yang2023harnessing, brown2020language}.
-To enhance this capability, researchers have proposed frameworks to tackle more advanced tasks, such as ToT \cite{yao2024tree}, GoT \cite{besta2024graph}.
+To enhance this capability, researchers have proposed reasoning frameworks to tackle more advanced tasks, such as ToT \cite{yao2024tree}, GoT \cite{besta2024graph}.
 In particular, these works were stated \cite{yao2024tree} to be inspired by general problem-solving strategies from the 1950s \cite{newell1959report}, which can be seen as searching through a combinatorial problem space to find a task solution.
-Since then, the original research has led to works discussing more complex problems with multiple entities \cite{greff2020binding, spiliopouloumodeling}. which serve as a source of inspiration for our work.
+Since then, the original source research has further led to works discussing more complex problems dealing with multiple entities \cite{greff2020binding, spiliopouloumodeling}. which serve as a source of inspiration for our work.

 Another line of research deals with enhancing the reliability of LLMs' responses by using Knowledge Graphs containing external information, such as StructGPT \cite{jiang2023structgpt} and ToG \cite{sun2023think}.
-A key observation from these works is the ability of LLMs to reason over Knowledge Graph inputs, provided in the form of Knowledge tuples.
-However, while these works focus on extracting specific tuples from an \textit{existing} Knowledge Graph of information to answer questions, we extract a sub-graph of tuples from a \textit{generated} graph of impacts to understand market conditions and detect possible portfolio crashes.
+A key observation from these works is the ability of LLMs to reason over Knowledge Graph inputs, provided in the form of triplet tuples.
+However, while these works focus on extracting specific tuples from an \textit{existing} Knowledge Graph of information to answer questions, we extract a sub-graph of tuples from a \textit{generated} graph to discover any new correlated impacts and detect possible portfolio crashes.